WebAssembly/tool-conventions/Linking.md

 The variable can then be used as normal.
 Upon thread exit, the runtime should free the memory allocated for the TLS block.

+### Limitations

+- There is currently no support for passive data segments.
+The relocation types necessary for referencing such segments (e.g. in `data.drop` or `memory.init` instruction) do not yet exist.
+- There is currently no support for table element segments, either active or passive.